jonashackt/crossplane-training/01-crossplane-intro-basic-concepts.md

 ## 1.1 Crossplane concepts: Managed Resources, Providers & Families, Configuration Packages

-Crossplane https://crossplane.io/ claims to be the "The cloud native control plane framework".
+Crossplane [crossplane.io](https://crossplane.io) claims to be the "The cloud native control plane framework".
 It introduces a new way how to manage any cloud resource (beeing it Kubernetes-native or not).
 It's an alternative Infrastructure-as-Code tooling to Terraform, AWS CDK/Bicep or Pulumi and introduces a higher level of abstraction - based on Kubernetes CRDs.

-Literally the best intro post to Crossplane for me was https://blog.crossplane.io/crossplane-vs-cloud-infrastructure-addons/ - here the real key benefits especially compared to other tools are described.
-Without marketing blabla.
-If you love deep dives, I can also recommend Nate Reid's blog https://vrelevant.net/ who works as Staff Solutions Engineer at Upbound.
+> 📝 There's [a Google Presentation with more info on Crossplane](https://docs.google.com/presentation/d/1lWuUnMSUPV10ZYdb_vxfuWNwbFXesUt57CgG9PGVHWU/edit?usp=sharing) accompanying this repository

+> 📝 The basic concepts need some time to sink in.
+All the Crossplane objects play a crucial role and after the training you will definitely know, what they are about.
+For now this is just an overview.
+The training dives into each one in detail.

 https://docs.crossplane.io/latest/concepts/